hapax/hapax.github.io/assets/teaching.md

 does not, though they develop the same skills: differentiating inverse trigonometric functions, using the chain rule, and identifying domains.

-Is there *any* virtue to the first question?
+Does the first question have any virtues?
-Doing many variations of the same thing make you good at doing the thing, though you do not necessarily need to understand it.
+Doing the same thing over and over again makes you good at doing the thing.
 This is the logic of drill.
+But it rarely guarantees that you know what you
 But I think the usual methods of assessment place far too much emphasis on quickly performing algorithms, and far too little on understanding and genuine mathematical thinking.
+What is the point of being able to differentiate inverse trigonometric functions quickly?
+This is not an important skill.
 The following assignment question appeared in a graph theory class I took from [David Wood](http://users.monash.edu.au/~davidwo/):